klaytn/kips/KIPs/kip-81.md

 ## Backward Compatibility

 - GCs should deploy new CnStakingV2 contracts and move their staked KLAYs.
 Existing CnStaking contract balances are excluded from voting power calculation.
+However, GCs can make the balance of existing CnStakingContract to be included in the staked KLAYs by calling `refreshStake` manually.
 - However, block validator selection is not affected by the change, so GCs can still participate in consensus before migrating to CnStakingV2.

 ## Reference